23 Fascinating Facts About Cats

 7. Neutering your male cat will, in almost all instances, stop territorial marking (spraying), fighting with other cats, as well as enhance and extend your cat's quality of life.
 Males are traditionally neutered when they are six months old.

-8. Over-counter-medications can be dangerous.
+8. Over-the-counter medications can be dangerous.
 Never give your cat aspirin, unless specifically prescribed by your veterinarian, it can be fatal.
 Never ever give Tylenol (acetaminophen) to a cat, it can break down blood cells, causing anemia and death.

 10. When your cat rubs up against you, they are actually marking you with their scent.
 As well as claiming you as their property.
 So the biggest question is, who owns who?
 And if you have a cat, we know the answer.